 20. West County Cider 208 Peckville Road, Shelburne www.westcountycider.com — Judith and Field Maloney offer a wide range hard ciders made from traditional American and European cider varieties grown at the Catamount Hill Orchard, as well as apples from local orchards.
 From 1-91, take Exit 26, Rt.
 2 west for 3.4 miles.
 Turn right at Peckville Rd, pass Apex and continue on up the hill.
 10 - 4 Saturday and Sunday.

-21. Wheel-View Farm 212 Reynolds Road, Shelburne, 413-625-2900, www.wheelviewfarm.com — apples, sweet cider pressing, grass-fed beef, Belted Galloway cattle, maple syrup & maple cream, and great views.
+21. Wheel-View Farm 212 Reynolds Road, Shelburne, 413-625-2900, www.wheelviewfarm.com — Farm Store/Farm Museum/Tasting Room open both days with free hard cider tastings.
+They will also have their own fresh raw cider, apples, and cider syrups, plus grass-fed beef, maple syrup and maple cream and other goodies.
+People can relax on the patio and enjoy the gorgeous view with a glass of hard or fresh cider or a maple spritzer for the young folks or those who don't want alcohol.
 Open 10-5 each day.
 From Route 2 turn onto Little Mohawk Road.
 Go 3 miles and then turn left onto Reynolds Road to the farm.
 From Colrain-Shelburne Road take Coombs Hill Road 1.5 miles to Reynolds Road and turn right to the farm.